RobTheThief/steelworks-ci-5/README.md

 ## Deployment

 - Steps for local deploy during development:

   - in the project root directory terminal enter:
     - python manage.py runserver
-      - npm run dev - to run twebpack in development mode for the frontend
+    - npm run dev - to run webpack in development mode for the frontend

 - Heroku Deployment:

   - Create a new Heroku app.
   - Set the build packs to `Python` and `NodeJS` in that order.
   - Set up postgresql database using heroku addons:create heroku-postgresql:hobby-dev
   - Set Config Vars key value pairs for:

     1. `ALLOWED_HOSTS`: `APP_NAME.herokuapp.com`
     1. `DATABASE_URL`: `DATABASE URL HERE`
     1. `DB_PASSWORD`: `YOUR DB PASSWORD`